Alexander Dennis Enviro400: Hong Kong

 Compared to the more predominant Alexander Dennis Enviro500, a small number of air-conditioned Enviro400s were exported to bus operators in Hong Kong following demonstration trials with the operators.

 The first operators of Enviro400s in Hong Kong were Citybus, who after trialling two Enviro400 demonstrators developed for the Hong Kong market in 2009, took delivery of 38 Enviro400s in 2011, which were then followed by an additional 20 in 2013.

-Kowloon Motor Bus also took delivery of 50 Enviro400s between 2012 and 2013, which were followed by the MTR Corporation taking delivery of nine Enviro400s for MTR Bus services in 2012; an additional two Enviro400s were delivered in 2018.
+Kowloon Motor Bus, after trialling one Enviro400 demonstrator, also took delivery of 50 Enviro400s between 2012 and 2013, which were followed by the MTR Corporation taking delivery of nine Enviro400s for MTR Bus services in 2012; an additional two Enviro400s were delivered in 2018.

 New World First Bus took delivery of 60 low-height Enviro400s with Enviro400 MMC facelift bodies between 2016 and 2017, while fellow NWS Holdings subsidiary New Lantao Bus also took delivery of 14 similar low-height Enviro400s, which began entering service from October 2018.